 The Law Offices of Richard J. Serpe, PC has helped victims of Virginia accidents for over 30 years.
-We offer free, no obligation consultations.
-We also offer a no free promise which means, you don’t owe us any legal fess unless we settle or win your case.
+We offer free, no-obligation consultations.
+We also offer a no-fee promise which means, you don’t owe us any legal fees unless we settle or win your case.
 Give us a call today at 877-544-5323.

 The Law Offices of Richard J. Serpe, PC has helped accident victims and their families for over 30 years.
 We represent victims injured in many different types of accidents including Portsmouth car accidents, maritime accidents, wrongful death, brain injuries, lead poisoning, tractor-trailer and truck accidents, motorcycle accidents, pedestrian accidents, bicycle accidents, and any other type of accident caused by someone else’s negligence.